Two Escaped Prisoners Who Allegedly Killed Guards Have Been Captured In Tennessee

 Two Georgia inmates who escaped from a prison bus Tuesday after allegedly killing a pair of prison guards were captured Thursday following a massive manhunt.

-Ricky Dubose, 24, and Donnie Russell Rowe, 43, were captured Thursday, the Georgia Bureau of Investigation announced on Twitter.
-Georgia Gov. Nathan Deal tweeted that the escapees were apprehended after a car chase in Tennessee.
+Ricky Dubose, 24, and Donnie Russell Rowe, 43, were captured Thursday, the Georgia Bureau of Investigation (GBI) announced on Twitter.
+GBI spokesperson Nelly Miles told BuzzFeed News the men were captured after committing a home invasion at the residence of an elderly couple in Tennessee.

-Georgia Bureau of Investigations Director Nelly Miles told BuzzFeed News the men committed a home invasion Thursday at the residence of an elderly couple.
-They held the couple captive, Miles said, before fleeing the area in a stolen vehicle.
+In a news conference, Bedford County, Tennessee, Sherif Austin Swing said authorities received a call from the couple reporting the invasion around 5:30 Thursday.
+The couple said they had been tied up and held at gunpoint for three hours, Swing explained.
+They also said the two men pointed guns at their heads, threatened to kill them, at the beef soup the woman had just made, then stole clothing and jewelry.

-GBI Director Vernan Keenan told the Atlanta Journal-Constitution the men were later spotted by a Tennessee Highway Patrol lookout.
+The men initially tried to make the woman drive them away, but when one of the couple's vehicles wouldn't start they stole the other one and left on their own, Swing said.

 Miles said the escapees eventually crashed the vehicle and fled on foot.
 A short manhunt ensued, after which police captured the men.

-According to the Journal-Constitution, shorts were fired but no one was injured.
+Swing said shots were fired when the men were apprehended, but no one was injured.

 Photos appeared to show both inmates handcuffed and lying on the ground amid a group of law enforcement personnel.